TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

 .. function:: getmro(cls)

-   Return a tuple of class cls's base classes, including cls, in method resolution order.
-No class appears more than once in this tuple.
+   Return a tuple of kundi cls's base classes, including cls, in method resolution order.
+No kundi appears more than once in this tuple.
 Note that the method resolution order depends on cls's type.
 Unless a very peculiar user-defined metatype is in use, cls will be the first element of the tuple.